 This is just the tip of the iceberg.
 While writing this post I had to leave so much out, and it is still pretty packed.
 Services like AWS Batch, CloudFront, Route 53, and the different IoT and machine learning services are just a few others I left out.
 Whenever you feel like you need to implement something in your application — you should check if a service for that already exists.
 But you are at least familiar with the most basic and common services you will use on your serverless journey.

 Like with any new technology, going serverless takes time and effort.
 But the good news is you are not alone!
-The serverless community is an ever growing one and is really inclusive.
-Join the serverless forum on slack or visit serverless days and you will for sure find people who will help you take your first steps.
+The serverless community is an ever-growing one and is really inclusive.